MaralTach/my-task-master/README.md

 - **SweetAlert2**: A beautiful, responsive, customizable, and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.

 ## Usage

-Add Todo: Enter a new task in the input field and click the "Save Todo" button.
+Add a task: Use the "New Todo" input to add a task.
+Select the category (Business/Personal) and click "Save Todo".
-Toggle Todo: Click on a todo item to mark it as completed or in-progress.
+Search tasks: Use the search field to filter tasks by title within the Business and Personal sections.
+Edit a task: Click the Edit icon to modify the task.
+Changes will be saved when you click the save icon.
+Delete a task: Click the Delete icon to remove a task.
-Delete Todo: Click the delete button next to a todo item to remove it from the list.
+Mark task as done: Click the checkbox next to the task to mark it as completed.
+The task will appear crossed out.
+Switch between themes: Use the theme toggle to switch between light and dark mode.

 ## Project Structure